 Fight Club has it all.
 Drama.
-Humor.
+Dark humor.
 Action.
 Romance.
+Horror.
 Rebellion.
-Psychological trauma.
-Physical abuse.
+Mystery.
 Terrorism.
 Subversion.
+Brad Pitt.
+New York City.
 It’s entertaining, yet challenging.
-It’s got a gigantic cult following, but it’s also adored by critics.
+It’s a psychological thriller with an all-star cast that’s got a gigantic cult following, but it’s also adored by critics.
 And, of course, David Fincher’s masterpiece has a twist ending that will make your eyes roll to the back of your head and make you forget what planet you live on.
 So for a movie that has it all…how do you even compare anything else to it?
 What movies are truly like Fight Club?

 There is no easy answer to that question.
 And truth be told: no movie is like Fight Club.
 But there are plenty of films that come pretty close and simulate the best parts of Fight Club.
 We just need to break down the best parts of Fincher’s 1999 film to find the best options.